 Q. What can I see inside Amazon Athena with Data Exploration turned on?

 If the Data Exploration feature is turned on when you get to Amazon Athena, you can see a database called “application_discovery_service_database”.
 Inside the database, a list of tables is created by default for you.
 These tables include:

 Q. Is there cost associated with using Application Discovery Service’s Data Exploration feature?

-The ADS discovery tools are available at no charge.
+The Application Discovery Service discovery tools are available at no charge.
 However, additional charges may apply for streaming agent data via Amazon Kinesis Data Firehose, for storing the agent data in a S3 bucket and for querying the agent data in Amazon Athena.
-The cost of using each of these AWS resources will vary based on the actual on the time period you collect data via agents, the number of agents you have deployed, the network activity on each server where the agent is deployed and the number of queries that are run on the collected data.
+The cost of using each of these AWS resources will vary based on the actual time period you collect data via agents, the number of agents you have deployed, the network activity on each server where the agent is deployed, and the number of queries that are run on the collected data.

 Q. Can I enable Data Exploration for some agents only?